wright-development/wright-development.github.io/content/posts/using-docker-for-net-core.md

 **[Source Code](https://github.com/wright-development/dotnet-docker-integration-testing)**
 <br>

-Before working with docker we need to set up the project structure, install the packages that we need, create some code to test and create an integration test to run.
+Before working with docker, we need to set up the project structure, install the packages that we need, create some code to test and create an integration test to run.
 So let's get started!
 <br>
 <br>
-Feel free to set up the project using the dotnet cli, visual studio, or any other means.
-Once you set up the project up it should be in the following format...
+Feel free to set up the project using the dotnet cli, Visual Studio, or any other means.
+Be sure to set the project up in the following format.

 <pre>
 TodoService/